fablabbcn/fablabbcn-legacy-web/_posts/news-post/madeateu.md

 " I dance.
 I dance and your eyes follow my form.
 My silhouette creates fluid constellations in the space your eyes navigate.
 My body is my instrument.
 I control.
-I control my feet, my hands, my neck, my spine​ but it all comes out as one.​
+I control my feet, my hands, my neck, my spine but it all comes out as one.
 Can you see ?
-Can you hear? ​"​
+Can you hear?"

 Elastica is a wearable suit , developed with low cost, DIY embroidered stretch sensors that functions as an interface for the performer, augmenting his body, creating sound and data visualisation.
 Through the use of E-textile and conductive threads, the body biometrics allow performers to capture data of their behaviour, enhancing how they engage with a external environment.
-After a study on the anatomy of the body and the expansion of the muscles, the stretch sensors are integrated to a tailored suit that through Wifi communicates with MAXmsp interface to generate audio/visual output​.​
+After a study on the anatomy of the body and the expansion of the muscles, the stretch sensors are integrated to a tailored suit that through Wifi communicates with MAXmsp interface to generate audio/visual output.
 Elastica  becomes an interface instrument for the performer, creating real-time dialogue between fashion and dance, wearable technologies and data visualisation.

-​Artist >​
- Cristian Rizzuti

-Artist in residency>Roman Torre
+<h5>Artist in residency > Roman Torre<br>
-Project > "Liquid series: Melancholia​ II​
+Project > "Liquid series: Melancholia II<br>
 "

     P​uedes coger imagenes de aqui